MusicDataset/md_homepage/content/musics/s/SonataNo.1inF-sharpMinorOp.11(1)-Robert Schumann.md

 ---
-title: Robert Schumann - Sonata No. 1 in F-sharp Minor Op.
+title: Sonata No. 1 in F-sharp Minor Op.
 11 (1)
 description: This is the description for Sonata No. 1 in F-sharp Minor Op.
 11 by Robert Schumann
 composers: [Robert Schumann]
 periods: [Romantic]